 If there’s a washer not draining water, it’s likely because there’s a clog somewhere in the system.
 A pro can examine the strainers, drain, and filters to look for blockages that may cause problems, and they can clean everything properly.
 However, it’s up to you to monitor the unit after that to ensure it drains properly.

 Experiencing any of the above issues can be frustrating and can cause damage to the home.
-If you find a dishwasher not working, call a licensed, qualified repair technician to get the unit back in working order as soon as possible.
+If you find a dishwasher not working, call a licensed,qualified diswasher repair technician or check out our comprehensive DIY Guide to dishwasher repairs to get the unit back in working order as soon as possible.